duelyst-tcg/duelyst-tcg.github.io/docs/rulebook.md

 An unit:

-- can only attack once per turn
+- Can only attack once per turn
-- can only attack a general/unit within range of 1 tile (horizontal, vertical, diagonal)
+- Can only attack a general/unit within range of 1 tile (horizontal, vertical, diagonal)
-- can only attack one target per turn
+- Can only attack one target per turn
-- looks in a direction:
+- Looks in a direction:
   - Player 1: left (`>`)
   - Player 2: right (`<`)